 Lines, connections, intersections.

 I look above the road and see the train moving over the trestle, and think about the contents of those freight cars, and the people who operate the trains and maintain the train tracks, and where the tracks lead.
 I think about my wife’s brother, an immigrant from Guyana, who worked for the railroad, repairing and maintaining those engines in the rail yards at night.
-How that job allowed him, over an eon of time, to save enough money to sponsor his parents and siblings to immigrate and start lives here.
-The connections that eventually led to my wife, and our children.
+How that job allowed him, over what must have seemed like an eon of time, to save enough money to sponsor his parents and siblings to immigrate and start lives here.
+The connections that eventually led to his sister’s arrival, making this city her home, eventually to meet me, and the children we’d share.
+And now, to our children’s children.

 Pick up any piece of the City and hold it to the light.
 The rainbow of intersections and meanings will pulsate madly.
 The more you look, the more you see.